Connecting to JDBC

-Sisense provides a generic Java Database Connectivity (JDBC) connector that you can configure to import data from JDBC sources such as Postgres or Hive.
+Sisense provides a generic Java Database Connectivity (JDBC) connector that you can configure to import data from JDBC sources such as Postgres.
 JDBC is one of the most widely supported Java APIs for connecting to a variety of relational databases.

 Keep in mind that each data source has its own requirements for connecting to it via JDBC.
-You must refer to their documentation for this information.
+Refer to the provider documentation for this information.

 To import data from a JDBC data source: